backdrop-contrib/logintoboggan/README.md

 ## Credits

-Co-developed for Drupalby Jeff Robbins (jjeff) and Chad Phillips (hunmonk) with several features added by Raven Brooks (rbrooks00).
+Co-developed for Drupal by Jeff Robbins (jjeff) and Chad Phillips (hunmonk) with several features added by Raven Brooks (rbrooks00).